Best New Clothes From Banana Republic in August: Take Up to 50% Off

 The newest additions on the Banana Republic website include pieces from the limited-edition Banana Republic Heritage Collection which features vintage-inspired Banana Republic clothing styles, reissued from the brand's archives.
 Shipping is free on orders of $50 or more and free extended returns apply for every purchase.
 They also have face mask styles in a variety of different colors and designs.

-At the Banana Republic sale, you’ll get up to 50% off new arrivals through August 29.
-You can also take up to 50% off sale styles through August 29.
+At the Banana Republic sale, you’ll get up to 50% off must-have styles and an extra 60% off sale styles.

 Now's the chance to score deep discounts when you purchase Banana Republic clothes.
 You'll find the savings sitewide on shoes like sneakers or sandals and summer dress options.